Clinical Trial Transparency and Data Sharing Policy

 Sharing of Clinical Trial Data: Baxter is committed to sharing clinical trial data with external medical experts and scientific researchers in the interest of advancing public health.
 As such, Baxter will supply anonymized Individual Patient Datasets (IPD) and supporting documents (synopsis of clinical study reports, protocol and SAP's) upon receiving a legitimate research request.
 Research requests will be reviewed by qualified medical and scientific experts within the company.
 If Baxter agrees to the release of clinical data for research purposes, the requestor will be required to sign a data sharing agreement (DSA) in order to ensure protection of patient confidentiality and any intellectual property rights of Baxter prior to the release of any data.

-Sharing Results with Study Participants: Baxter will make available a lay summary of the results to individuals who volunteer in a clinical trial and as required by law and/or regulation.
+Sharing Results with Study Participants: Baxter will make available a lay summary of the results to individuals who volunteer in a clinical trial for feasibility/phase 1b through post-market/phase 4 interventional study types with safety and efficacy endpoints, and as required by law and/or regulation.

 1 ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.
 International Committee of Medical Journal Editors, http://www.icmje.org/recommendations

-3 Integrity in Scientific Journal Publications, 2020 update.
-Council of Science Editors. https://www.councilscienceeditors.org/resource-library/editorial-policies/white-paper-on-publication-ethics/
+3 Integrity in Scientific Journal Publications.
+Council of Science Editors. https://www.csescienceeditor.org/article/ethical-editor-recent-updates-to-the-cse-white-paper/

 4 Schulz KF, Altman DG, Moher D,; CONSORT Group.
 CONSORT 2010 statement: updated guidelines for reporting parallel group randomized trials.
 BMJ 2010 Mar 23;340”c332